-Department-the LDH or any office or agency thereof designated by the secretary to administer the provisions of this Chapter.
+Department-the Louisiana Department of Health (LDH) or any office or agency thereof designated by the secretary to administer the provisions of this Chapter.

 Dependent Children-any child/adolescent under the age of 18 that relies on the care of a parent or legal guardian.